lucasloisp/tyjs/README.md

 ### Operators

 The following operators on the base types are defined to add expressivity to type definitions.

-- `!type`, allows for matching any value that does **not** match `type`.
+- `!type`, allows for any value that does **not** match `type`.
-- `type & type`, allows for matching any value that matches both types.
+- `type & type`, allows for any value that matches both types.
-- `type | type`, allows for matching any value that matches either type.
+- `type | type`, allows for any value that matches either type.
-- `type - type`, allows for matching any value that matches the first type without matching the second.
+- `type - type`, allows for any value that matches the first type without matching the second.
-- `type || type`, allows for matching any value that matches either type.
-- `type || type`, allows for matching any value that matches either type.

 ### Custom Classes